log(X) # natural logarithm of x

 SIGMA <- summary(MODELNAME)$sigma

-# Calculate AIC
+# Calculate AIC to compare your models

 AIC(null,altnernative) # You can compare more than two models at a time, so if you have more than one alternative model, you can add them to the list.